 The ideal nose and handle length is an important consideration and will depend on the species of fish you’re targeting.

-This is particularly important if you’re a saltwater angler targeting larger fish species.
+This is particularly important if you’re a saltwater angler targeting larger fish like Tuna and Dorado.
 If you fish mostly smaller freshwater species like bass, trout, and walleye then a shorter pair of pliers can work well.

 As mentioned previously, pliers made from lightweight materials like aluminum and titanium can be so light you’ll forget that you’re carrying them.
 These are particularly handy for kayak anglers, fly fishermen or anytime you want to keep added weight at a minimum.